N.A.T.o. (singer): Controversy

 The concept of Shevlyakova's first concert, as well as her promotional materials and music video, drew extensive criticism from journalists, music commentators, and government officials, as well as sparking "outrage" in the Russian media.
 Russian broadcasters were reported to be "afraid" to air the video for "Chor Javon".
-Aleksandr Sokolov, Russia's Minister of Culture, condemned the concert as "sick" and argued that Shapalov "should be jailed for doing this after so many people died across Russia in the past weeks".
+Aleksandr Sokolov, Russia's Minister of Culture, condemned the concert as "sick" and argued that Shapovalov "should be jailed for doing this after so many people died across Russia in the past weeks".
 Aleksey Krymin, another official from the Ministry of Culture, called the planned concert "absolutely politically incorrect in form", but added that Shevylyakova's lyrics were "neutral" and that the Ministry had no legal means of preventing the performance.

 The act also drew criticism outside of Russia.
 The Muslim Council of Britain encouraged people to ignore the concert, calling it "tasteless" and accusing it of seeking to make money from recent tragedies.
 A spokesman for the North Atlantic Treaty Organization, which is abbreviated as NATO, remarked that the act sounded like "a big joke" that was not "a very nice thing"; he added that the term "NATO" has no copyright, so although she could not legally use the organization's logo, she was free to use its name.
 Shapovalov disputed negative characterizations of Shevlyakova's image, insisting that there was nothing inherently violent or offensive about it, and claiming that any negative associations inspired by her image were "born in the minds of the viewers, listeners and readers".
 He went on to posit that "n.A.T.o. is merely a female singer with a headscarf and a veil", and that if people took offense at that fact, then "that means only one thing – the society is sick and needs to seek treatment."

 In "Stage(d) Terrorism", a 2010 essay for the anthology Just Assassins: The Culture of Terrorism in Russia, Welsh film studies professor Birgit Beumers posited that the promotional campaign ultimately "backfired".
 She observed that the graphic image cultivated by Shapovalov and Shevlyakova was at odds with the "soft lyrics of the songs", and that the "absence of any political message" caused her image to be only a "backdrop to increase sales and media interest".
 Beumers also noted that the central theme of n.A.T.o.'s image — that of a shahid, blowing herself up — was impossible to recreate, and thus "reveals the limitations of play as a means of ordering the chaos of terror, allowing repetition and using predictable forms that create an illusion of safety."
 Ultimately, Beumers wrote, n.A.T.o. attempted to turn anxieties about terrorism into a "PR campaign" and "commercial project".